This Easy Ginger Hoisin Tofu is an easy weeknight meal. Tofu is marinated in a sweet and savory hoisin sauce with spicy ginger.

-- Ginger Hoisin Tofu: Mix hoisin sauce, ginger, tamari, brown rice vinegar, toasted sesame oil, and water.
-Slice tofu into large rectangles and add them to the marinade.
+- Mix hoisin sauce, ginger, tamari, brown rice vinegar, and toasted sesame oil.
+Taste the marinade to see if it needs maple syrup.
+Add it if needed.
+Slice tofu and add it to the marinade.
 Marinate for an hour to overnight.

-- In a skillet, heat olive oil over medium high heat.
-Place marinated tofu (not the marinade) in pan, and cook until golden brown on each side.
+- In a non-stick pan, heat olive oil over medium heat.
+Place marinated tofu in a pan along with a few spoonfuls of the marinade, and cook until golden brown on each side.

 - Serve over rice, quinoa, cauliflower rice, or noodles.